 Freelance Statistics (Editor’s Choice)

-- 35.5% of freelancers are working from Europe.
+- Over a third of freelancers are working from Europe.
+(Medium)

-- With over 31 million users, Freelancer.com is the largest digital labor-sharing platform.
+- With 31+ million users, Freelancer.com is the largest digital labor-sharing platform.
+(Website Planet)

-A freelance industry report concludes that earnings from freelancing in America spiked massively from 10% in 2018 to an incredible 78% in 2019 meaning it is not only the number of freelancers in the US that has increased but their income too.
-The UK is ranked second with a more than satisfactory revenue growth by 59% while Brazil follows with 48%.
+A freelance industry report concludes that earnings from freelancing in America spiked massively from 10% in 2018 to an incredible 78% in 2019.
+This means that it is not only the number of freelancers in the US that has increased but their income too.
+The UK is ranked second with a more than satisfactory revenue growth of 59%, while Brazil follows with 48%.
 Other countries with booming revenue growth from freelancing are Pakistan, India, Ukraine, the Philippines, and Bangladesh.

 (Payoneer)

-2. Freelancing is a choice for more than 61% of people working independently.
+2. Freelancing is a choice for 60% of people working independently.

-Back in 2014, 53% of surveyed freelancers said this was a choice for them.
-This number rose to more than 61% in 2018.
-Freelancer statistics clearly show that working independently is something to be taken very seriously, especially since the remainder of folks in the freelancing business state they have found their way into the industry as a result of being laid off or through other means.
+These figures were obtained in a recent UpWork survey of more than 6,000 US workers over the age of 18.
+This number is estimated to be around 57 million Americans, says UpWork’s study.
+Freelancer statistics clearly show that working independently is something to be taken very seriously, especially since the remainder of folks in the freelancing business state have found their way into the industry as a result of being laid off or through other means.

 3. 35.5% of freelancers are working from Europe.

-When we consider the number of freelancers in the world and their location, Europe might just be the cradle of freelancers with over one third operating from there.
+When we consider the number of freelancers in the world and their location, Europe might just be the cradle of freelancers with over one-third operating from there.
 Freelance statistics show that 29.2% of the global freelance community is concentrated in Latin America and 28% are in Asia.
-The remaining 10.1% of the freelance workforce work and live on the African continent.
+The remaining 10.1% of the freelance workforce is on the African continent.

 (Medium)